 Winner: Fire TV Stick 4K Max

 Fire TV Stick 4K Max vs Fire TV Stick 4K: Remotes

-Cord cutters will likely love the Live TV button (right under the Fast Forward), which jumps you to the Live TV Guide (which you can connect to your live TV service of choice under Settings > Live TV > Sync Sources > select your source).
+If they haven't tried it yet, cord cutters should look at the Live TV button (right under the Fast Forward), which jumps you to the Live TV Guide (which you can connect to your live TV service of choice under Settings > Live TV > Sync Sources > select your source).

 Fire TV Stick 4K Max vs Fire TV Stick 4K: Scorecard and verdict

 |Header Cell - Column 0||Amazon Fire TV Stick 4K Max||Amazon Fire TV Stick 4K Max|

 |Performance (15 points)||14||11|

 This scorecard shows that the difference between the Fire TV Stick 4K Max vs Fire TV Stick 4K is, in academic terms, an A vs an A+.
 The original Fire TV Stick 4K is still pretty damn good, but the 4K Max is just a bit better in a few ways.

 The Fire TV Stick 4K Max has the speed advantage (though it's not as grand as we'd hoped), and a couple of new special features for the smart home.
 And if the price difference between the two is only $5, we'd say go with the Fire TV Stick 4K Max.

 But if Amazon drops the Fire TV Stick 4K to a much lower price and widens the gap between them, you may want to just go with the Fire TV Stick 4K.
 When it comes to actually streaming shows and movies, it's just as good as its counterpart (unless you have a Wi-Fi 6 router).